220110-Java-React-Enterprise/Curriculum-Notes/demos/devops-Demo/README.md

 We need to create a CodeBuild "job".
 We need to create an EBS "environment".
+We need to create a CodePipeline that uses the above EBS env and CodeBuild job.
 We need to set up storage in an S3 bucket to hold secure stuff (like application.properties)